momirza/plfa.github.io/courses/tspl/2019/Assignment2.lagda.md

 -- Your code goes here
 ```

+-- TODO Find out how negation fits in

 #### Exercise `⊎-dual-×` (recommended)

 Show that conjunction, disjunction, and negation are related by a